Mommy glares at me. “Yes, that’s why I’m worried.”

 I flip onto my back and watch the wooden blades of the ceiling fan go round and round and round.
 It reminds me of how I feel when I’m doing a pirouette, and I can’t help grinning goofily at it until I fall asleep.

 Shoots.
 I cannot believe I fell asleep when I have seven math problems to solve!
 I sit up groggily, grab my textbook, and shuffle grumpily down the stairs.
 It’s already a quarter to eleven.
-Aharon should be home from night seder, maybe he can help me.
+Naftoli should be home from night seder, maybe he can help me.
 In a daze, I make my way to the kitchen for an apple.
 I’m just sitting down to eat it when Mommy rushes in.
-“Ahar—?
+“Nafto—?
 Oh, it’s you.
-Hi sweetie, have you heard from Aharon?”
+Hi sweetie, have you heard from Naftoli?”

 I bite into my apple and yawn.
 “Nope, was hoping he could help me with math.
 Shouldn’t he be home by now?”